w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 1.4.13 Content on Hover or Focus to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.13](https://www.w3.org/WAI/WCAG22/Understanding/content-on-hover-or-focus.html), replacing "user agent" with "user agent or [platform software](#platform-software)",  "browser tooltips" with "tooltips", and "the HTML title attribute" with "user interface object attributes".
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.13](https://www.w3.org/WAI/WCAG22/Understanding/content-on-hover-or-focus.html), replacing "user agent" with "user agent or platform software,  "browser tooltips" with "tooltips", and "the HTML title attribute" with "user interface object attributes".

 With these substitutions, it would read: